DolapoIdowu/alx-system_engineering-devops/0x00-shell_basics/README.md

 The Eleventh script is  a script that changes the working directory to the previous one.
 The twelveth script is a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
-The thirteenth script is a script that prints the type of the file named
+The thirteenth script is a script that prints the type of the file named The fourteenth script is a that Create a symbolic link to /bin/ls, named __ls__